joaodrmacas/Airport-Manager/README.md

 ---
 <p>

-### If you're looking to know more about each command parameter call, the assignment description folder inside this repo.
+### If you're looking to know more about each command parameter call, visit the assignment description folder inside this repo.